Verkehrsbetriebe Zürich: Motor buses

-The VBZ also operates 60 motor bus routes.
-The bus routes can be broken down into urban routes (18 routes), district routes (9 local minibus operated feeder routes within the city) and regional routes (33 routes in the region around the city).
+As of 2013, the VBZ operated 59 motor bus lines.
+The bus lines can be broken down into urban routes (18 lines), district routes (9 local minibus operated feeder lines within the city) and regional routes (32 lines in the region around the city).

-The VBZ operates 181 motor buses, of which 85 are standard buses, 73 are articulated buses and 23 are minibuses.
-With the exception of 8 articulated buses, all motor buses are low floor.
+As of 2025, the VBZ operates 113 motor buses, of which 19 are standard buses, 86 are articulated buses and 8 are minibuses.
+The fleet consists of 49 Neoplan N 4516 (all articulated), 50 Mercedes Citaro (19 standard, 31 articulated), and 14 MAN buses (6 articulated Lions City, 8 A35 midibuses).

 VBZ buses on the urban routes cover just under 6 million vehicle-kilometres a year per year, with district routes adding a further 1 million vehicle-kilometres and regional routes contributing 2 million vehicle-kilometres.
 Additionally, much of the regional service is provided by contractors operating on behalf of the VBZ, with such services covering a further 4 million vehicle-kilometers per year.

 The urban motor bus network carries 37 million passengers trips per year, adding up to 75 million passenger-kilometres.
 The district bus network carries 2 million passengers trips per year, adding up to 3 million passenger-kilometres.
 The regional bus network carries 20 million passengers trips per year, adding up to 62 million passenger-kilometres.

 Funiculars and rack railways

-The VBZ operates two funiculars and one rack railway within the city of Zürich:
+The VBZ operates two funiculars and one rack railway within the city of Zurich: